 The TAIS in Jordan aims at providing psychosocial support for refugees, together with online trainings about financial, legal and health awareness on a special online portal that help forcibly displaced people to participate in an interactive exchange of knowledge.

-Psychosocial Refugee Support Forum
+Psychosocial Refugee Support Forum (PRSF)

 The TAIS in Lebanon promotes health awareness among Syrian refugees living in camps.
 The coronavirus emergency makes it necessary to combine simple awareness raising activities with a more strategic approach via trainings focusing on social and emotional wellbeing.